Macquarie University

 Master of Information Technology in Artificial Intelligence

-Learn advanced AI theory blended with practical applications, preparing you to design innovative solutions in machine learning, data analytics and intelligent systems.
+Master advanced AI theory along with practical applications to prepare for designing innovative solutions in machine learning, data analytics and intelligent systems.

 Course overview